getsentry/sentry-docs/src/wizard/dotnet/aspnetcore.md

 SentrySdk.CaptureMessage("Hello Sentry");
 ```

-If you prefer not to depend on the static class, the SDK registers a client in the DI container.
-[You can take `IHub` as a dependency.](https://docs.sentry.io/platforms/dotnet/guides/aspnetcore/unit-testing/)
+If you don't want to depend on the static class, the SDK registers a client in the DI container.
+In this case, you can [take `IHub` as a dependency](https://docs.sentry.io/platforms/dotnet/guides/aspnetcore/unit-testing/).

 ### Performance monitoring